unrealwork/atsd-use-cases/USVisa/README.md

 ### Delving in Further to U.S. Visas
 ------------------------------------

-Countries with the greatest number of O-1 visa, which is for exceptional abilities.
+Countries with the greatest number of O-1 visa, which is a work visa for individuals with exceptional abilities.
 The brain-drain from other countries has steadily grown over the years, especially from the U.K., which in 2015 had 2,630 O-1 visas issued.

 ![Figure3](Images/Figure3.png)